AzStowe/Climbing-Tracker/README.md

 ## Next Steps
 * Add graphs to see improvements
 * Adding user comments to your climbs
-* Implement an API to see where other people stand on the same type of climbs
+* Implement an API to see where other people match up on the same type of climbs